 The QuickBed is available both as either a single or double.
 We have a couple of doubles and a couple of singles.

-They are not the most of expensive of beds, and although they come with a small repair kit, replacing a damaged bed is easy enough.
-No need yet though for us.
+They are not the most expensive of beds, and although they come with a small repair kit, replacing a damaged bed is easy enough.
+No need yet, though, for us.

 Transport and Storage Tip

 We keep our air beds in a large plastic box (with lid).
 This makes storing them and grabbing them with the rest of the camping gear quick and easy when we need to get away quickly (the box now lives in our camping trailer).
 The box also protects the air beds from getting punctured or torn by sharp objects, and is probably why these beds have lasted so well.

 We have experimented with two different types of camping pillows.